vm win on proxmox logo

 qm spiceproxy 400

-Load VirtIO drivers
+Load the VirtIO drivers

-2. Click Load driver.
+1. Click Load driver.

-3. Select Browse to VirtIO CD (virtio-win.iso).
+2. Select the VirtIO CD (virtio-win.iso).

-5. Continue the installation normally.
+4. Continue the install normally.

 drvload e:\NetKVM\w11\amd64\netkvm.inf

-Install VirtIO tools
+Install the VirtIO tools

-1. Open the VirtIO CD in the file explorer.
+1. Open the VirtIO CD in Explorer.

 2. Run virtio-win-guest-tools.exe.

-4. Enable QEMU Guest Agent
+Enable the QEMU Guest Agent

 On the Proxmox host: